aharri123/Heart-disease-classification/README.md

 **Overfitting**
 * While certain values like precision may be lower in our tuned model when compared to our initial model, there is a decrease in overfitting occuring.
 This can be seen when comparing the initial training model results to our improved training model results.

+**Precision, recall, F1 score**

+* Out of all the patients that the model predicted would be at risk for CHD, 26% were actually at risk.
+* Out of all the patients that were at risk for CHD, the model correctly predicted 67% of them, which is a 50% improvement of from our base model
+* Our model had a low f1 score, indicating poor performance on predicting risk of CHD, but had improved by 7% from the initial model.

+**Confusion Matrix Results**
+* 575 patients were correctly predicted as not being at risk for CHD
+* 52 patients were wrongly predicted as not being at risk for CHD
+* 302 patients were wrongly predicted as being at risk for CHD
+* 105 patients were correctly predicted as being at risk for CHD

+**Feature Importance**

+* The feature that was most indicative of whether someone is at risk for CHD was age.
+Other important features included systolic and diastolic blood pressure (sysBP and diaBP), whether the person had a history of high blood pressure (prevalentHyp), total cholesterol level (totChol), and sex (male).